Sun opposition Moon

 Back to Planetary Aspects

-Interpretations written by Annie Heese unless otherwise noted.
+Interpretations are written by Annie Heese unless otherwise noted.